 What is Spring Batch?

 Spring Batch is a lightweight, all-in-one batch framework that facilitates the development of dependable batch applications that are critical to enterprise systems’ day-to-day operations.
-Spring Batch includes reusable features including Logging/Tracing, Transaction Management, Task Processing Statistics, Job Restart, and Resource Management, which are required when processing large amounts of data.
+Spring Batch includes reusable features such as Logging/Tracing, Transaction Management, Task Processing Statistics, Job Restart, and Resource Management, which are required when processing large amounts of data.
 It also encompasses more advanced technical features and solutions that will enable exceptionally high-performance batch jobs through optimization and partitioning approaches.

 Spring Batch is the de facto standard for batch processing on the Java Virtual Machine (JVM).
 Its implementation of common batch patterns, such as chunk-based processing and partitioning, lets you create high-performing, scalable batch applications that are resilient enough for your most mission-critical processes.
 Spring Boot provides an additional level of production-grade features to let you speed up the development of your batch processes.
+Dive into Spring Batch’s scheduling capabilities to develop robust batch-processing applications.

 Spring Batch Jobs: Developing a Spring Boot Application